Winnsboro, South Carolina: Arts and culture

 The Winnsboro Town Clock built in 1837 is the oldest continuously running clock in the United States.

 Winnsboro has a public library, a branch of the Fairfield County Library.

 Government

 The mayor of Winnsboro is Demetrius Chatman.
+The prior mayor McKeekein barely lost the race with 307 votes compared to Chatman's 366 votes.

 Education

 Fairfield Institute, a school for African Americans run by a missionary from New Jersey was in Winnsboro from 1869 to 1888 when it closed and merged with Brainerd Institute in Chester, South Carolina.
 Joseph Winthrop Holley and Kelly Miller attended the school.

 Winnsboro is served by the Fairfield County Public School system.

 Infrastructure

 Law Enforcement

+The Department of Public Safety was formed in 1986, combining the Police and Fire Departments together.
+The Department has operated as a Public Safety Department since.

 The Winnsboro Department of Public Safety has faced staffing issues related to retention in 2024.
 The department typically budgets for 18 officers, while currently only employing five certified officers and one fire dispatcher that year.
 To address the staffing shortages, particularly during the night shift, the town entered into an intergovernmental agreement with the Fairfield County Sheriff's Office.

+This arrangement was short lived, as staffing was improved to full staff in late 2024.
+Fire Fighters were also hired to boost fire service for the town.

+Current staffing is 6 Firefighters providing 24-hour coverage and 13 Police Officers.
+Requests for additional staffing is ongoing.